Rosso: Recreation

 The city is near the Diawling National Park.
 Rosso is also known for the internationally renowned Satara Zone Housing project.
 A small library, set up by the local Catholic priest, has been functioning since 2005.

 A technology institute - ISET - was opened in 2009, offering courses in agriculture.

 Politics

-The current Mayor, Professor Yerim Fassa, a doctor, was elected in 2007.
+The former mayor, Professor Yerim Fassa, a doctor, was elected in 2007.
+The current mayor is named Bamba Sidi Daramane.

 Rosso has been twinned with Moissy-Cramayel since 1986.

 From August 2007 through May 2009, Michael Auerbach - Regional Coordinator for the United States Peace Corps - resided in Rosso as he evaluated the efficacy of existing gender equality movements in the region.
-He was succeeded by Brandon Forester, the final Regional Coordinator for the United States Peace Corps Program until the closure of the program in 2010.
+He was succeeded by Brandon Forester, the final Regional Coordinator for the United States Peace Corps Program until the total closure of the program in 2010.